 Building a Career

 One of the most common career paths for students with master’s degrees in religious studies is postsecondary religion and philosophy teachers.
 These teachers work at colleges and universities teaching undergraduate and graduate-level courses in religion and related disciplines, as well as conducting research.
 Many academic positions will require a doctoral degree.
-The median yearly salary for philosophy and religion teachers was estimated at $65,100 in May 2011, with top-paying states including Vermont, Massachusetts, New York, Rhode Island, and California, according to the U.S. Bureau of Labor Statistics (BLS).
+The median yearly salary for philosophy and religion teachers was estimated at $65,100, with top-paying states including Vermont, Massachusetts, New York, Rhode Island, and California, according to the U.S. Bureau of Labor Statistics (BLS).

 Some graduates, however, begin or continue a career in ministry.
 Clergy includes pastors, ministers, assistant pastors, children’s and youth pastors, and more who provide spiritual guidance to a congregation or special population.
 Their median yearly salary was estimated at $44,140, the BLS noted.
 Actual salaries for religion professors and clergy will vary depending on the size of the institution they work for, their level of experience, the region of the country they live in, and other considerations.